Are you looking for the best WordPress backup plugins?

 Review: UpdratPlus is the most loved WordPress backup plugin in the market.
 It has over 2 million active installs and 4.9 out of 5 star rating average.
 While the free version has a lot of features, we recommend upgrading to UpdraftPlus premium to unlock all powerful backup features.

-VaultPress plugin offers automated real-time cloud backup solution starting at $3.50 per month.
-You can easily setup VaultPress backups and restore from backups within few clicks.
+The Jetpack backup plugin offers automated daily and real-time cloud backup solutions without slowing down your site.
+You can easily set up Jetpack backups and restore from backups within a few clicks.

 The higher plans of Jetpack also offer security scans and several other powerful features.

-There are a few downsides of using VaultPress.
+There are a few downsides to using Jetpack backups for beginners.

-First, it is a recurring expense that can add up if you have multiple WordPress sites because you pay per site.
+First, a recurring expense can add up if you have multiple WordPress sites because you pay per site level.

 Lastly, backups are stored for only 30-days on the lower plans.
-If you want an unlimited backup archive, then you would have to pay the $29 per month per website which is significantly more expensive for beginners when compared to other solutions listed here.
+If you want an unlimited backup archive, you would have to pay $49.95 per month per website, which is significantly more expensive for beginners when compared to other solutions listed here.

-We are still using VaultPress because we got grandfathered in at their older pricing which was a lot more favorable.
+WPBeginner website is still using VaultPress (an older version of Jetpack) because we got grandfathered in at their older pricing, which was much more favorable.

 BackupBuddy is one of the most popular premium WordPress backup plugins used by over half a million WordPress sites.
 It allows you to easily schedule daily, weekly, and monthly backups.

-With BackupBuddy, you can automatically store your backups in cloud storage services like Dropbox, Amazon S3, Rackspace Cloud, FTP, Stash (their cloud service), and even email it to yourself.
+With BackupBuddy, you can automatically store your backups in cloud storage services like Dropbox, Amazon S3, Rackspace Cloud, FTP, and Stash (their cloud service) and even email it to yourself.

-If you use their Stash service, then you also have the ability to do real-time backups.
+If you use their Stash service, you can also do real-time backups.